lindquistador/ml_spotify_client/README.md

 run 'npm install'
 run 'npm start'

+type in the name of an artist
+choose from the list of artists artist info should be displayed

 Notice:
 The calls made by the application may not run due to CORS issues.
 The directions below should fix the issues.
 Install the chrome extension: allow-control-allow-Origin